mvolkmann/blog/src/swift/Localization.md

 | `many`  | > 3                     |
 | `other` | any value not specified |

-Many languages such as English, French, and Spanish only use `zero`, `one`, and `other`.
+Many languages such as English, French, German, Italian, and Spanish only use `zero`, `one`, and `other`.
+Chinese and Japanese only use one form.
+Arabic uses all six forms.

 For more details see the Unicode Common Locale Data Repository (CLDR)
 {% aTargetBlank "https://cldr.unicode.org/index/cldr-spec/plural-rules",